 And all that is why I favor The Cross over the other two symbols that are sufficiently Ancient, The Chi-Rho Sign and the Ichys Fish.
 Because Paul himself used it as a symbol of the Gospel he preached repeatedly.

 But what about the question of if we depict The Cross accurately?
 Regardless of if The Cross Jesus was on actually looked like the common symbol we use (The argument that it looked more like an X is compelling), that that shape resembles the original Paleo-Hebrew design of the Tav, the last letter of the Hebrew Alphabet, I consider a valid Judeo-Christian basis for it.
 In a Paleo-Hebrew text of Genesis 1:1 three Tavs appear, the middle one being the untranslated Aleth-Tav in the exact middle of the verse.

 Then there is the theory that the Israelites encampment in The Wilderness would have had a similar shape.

 I sometimes hear from Torah Observant Christians, "Why would I use a symbol of suffering and death?"
 That happens to resemble how Muslims and sometimes Mormons criticize The Gospel.
 And frankly that attitude is exactly what 1 Corinthians 1:17-18 is directed against.

 Like many things certain groups don't like, there is a desire to blame it on Constantine.
 Constantine didn't use it however, he used the Chi-Rho sign, that's what he saw in his supposed vision.
-As far as state sponsored Christianity goes the first to put Crosses on it's coins was the Kingdom of Aksum in Africa, the same people who claim to have The Ark, makes you wonder doesn't it?
+As far as state sponsored Christianity goes the first King to put Crosses on their coins was King Ezana of the Kingdom of Aksum in Africa, the same people who claim to have The Ark, makes you wonder doesn't it?

 Carvings of Crosses go back before that however.